cao-awa/Conium/document/script/kotlin/README.md

 }

 // Full schema.
-// The 'arise' call be shorter as missing, but 'presage' cannot. request(
+// The 'arise' call be shorter as missing in 'request', but 'presage' cannot. request(
-    SERVER_TICK,
+    PLACED_BLOCK,
-    SERVER
+    BLOCK_POS
-).arise { _, server ->
+).arise { _, pos ->
     // Do something here.

     // Here must return a boolean.